Thermal photon production in Gubser inviscid relativistic fluid dynamics: Photon production

+Equations~\ref{eq:dVdT_approx_highT} and \ref{eq:dVdT_approx_lowT} are compared with the exact Eq.~\ref{eq:dVdT_exact} in Figure~\ref{fig:volume}.
+The $T^{-4}$ dependence of the volume at low temperature departs considerably from the $T^{-7}$ found at high temperature~\cite{Shuryak:1978ij,McLerran:1984ay} when the transverse expansion is negligible; this can also be seen in Figure~\ref{fig:T_contour} by comparing the different temperature contours with the corresponding dashed lines representing the result without transverse expansion: $d V_\perp/d T \propto T^{-7}$ results in much larger volume of plasma at low temperature (dashed lines) than a $T^{-4}$ dependence (filled contours).

-Assuming that the dominant temperature and energy dependence of the photon emission rate is $T^2 \exp(-E/T)$, which is a good approximation for the quark-gluon plasma rate~\cite{Arnold:2001ms}, Eq.~\ref{eq:thermal_photon_spectrum_no_flow} can be integrated to yield the following simple expression for the production of photons in inviscid Gubser hydrodynamics:
+Using the high-temperature expansion (Eq.~\ref{eq:dVdT_approx_highT}) and assuming that the dominant temperature and energy dependence of the photon emission rate is $T^2 \exp(-E/T)$, which is a good approximation for the quark-gluon plasma rate~\cite{Arnold:2001ms}, Eq.~\ref{eq:thermal_photon_spectrum_no_flow} can be integrated to yield the following simple expression for the production of photons in inviscid Gubser hydrodynamics:

 A comparison of Eq.~\ref{eq:thermal_photon_spectrum_gubser_approx} with the exact calculation is shown in Figure~\ref{fig:spectrum_with_without_flow}, again for the hydrodynamics profile from Figure~\ref{fig:T_contour}.
-The formula can be seen to work very well for high-energy photons ($E \gtrsim 2$~GeV), which are dominantly produced at high temperatures where Eq.~\ref{eq:dVdT_approx} is a good approximation of the volume.
+The formula can be seen to work very well for high-energy photons ($E \gtrsim 2$~GeV), which are dominantly produced at high temperatures where Eq.~\ref{eq:dVdT_approx_highT} is a good approximation of the volume.

 Equation~\ref{eq:thermal_photon_spectrum_gubser_approx} is not exponential in the photon energy because of the $(T_0/E)^{5/2}$ term, and because the thermal photon emission rate itself is not exactly exponential.
-If one were to attempt to fit the photon energy spectrum with an $\exp(-E/T_{\textrm{eff}})$ function, one would find
+If one were to attempt to fit the slope\footnote{The \emph{slope} of the photon spectrum is the quantity that is fitted to extract an ``effective temperature''.
+Fitting the spectrum itself and extracting an effective temperature using would yield an effective temperature that differs from the traditional definition of the inverse slope. } of photon energy spectrum with an $\exp(-E/T_{\textrm{eff}})$ function, one would find